Table of contents

 - failure of a payment terminal or the POS system.

-If any of these situations is crucial to the functioning of our business, our Disaster Recovery Plan should take it into account.
+If any of these situations is crucial to the functioning of our business, our Disaster Recovery team should take it into account these Disaster Recovery procedures.

 RPO and RTO – the most important values in a contingency plan

 A Disaster Recovery Plan should include two metrics – a Recovery Point Objective and a Recovery Time Objective.
-Both values are time-based values, usually expressed in minutes or hours.
+Disaster Recovery focuses on both these time-based values, usually expressed in minutes or hours.

 Recovery Point Objective (RPO) is a value describing the period of time covered by the last backup or transfer of data to the Disaster Recovery Centre.
 If an app is significantly modified every few minutes, the RPO should be a few minutes long.
 If updates/modifications are less frequent or less critical, the RPO value can amount to even several hours.